vincentbernat/hellogopher/README.md

 This is for people who don't know about `GOPATH` or who don't want to use it (like me).
 With such a `Makefile`, a project can be built whatever its location on the disk.
+Note however the use of symlinks is frowned upon by Go authors and some tools refuse to work with them.

 This is intended for *programs* only.
 For libraries, you should be able to use `go build`, `go install`, `go get` directly or you will